top of page

 Deep breathing and twisting poses may ease the pain and promote good gut health.
 You may not know this, but there is a two-way street from your gut to the rest of your body.
 In fact, your gut is constantly chatting with your brain, bones, and central nervous system.
 So, it makes sense that having good gut health is essential to your overall health.

 Your gut does so much more than just digest yesterday’s lunch.
-It’s the core of wellness and when you put good gut health first, you’ll notice that you’ll sleep better, feel less anxious, and of course you’ll also have a flatter stomach to show off on the beach.
+It’s the core of wellness and when you put good gut health first & practicing yoga, you’ll notice that you’ll sleep better, feel less anxious, and of course you’ll also have a flatter stomach to show off on the beach.

 Gut discomfort?
 Pulling out your mat may ease the pain